IslandViewPTA/islandview-pta-site/content/news/2021-2-newsletter.md

 **Reserve time in your calendar now to attend the March PTA meeting.**

+Join us on Monday, March 8 at 6 PM via Zoom for another opportunity to connect and contribute to the meaningful efforts of the Island VIew PTA!

 ## Give the Gift of Membership

 The new year is an ideal time to give something meaningful to others by gifting a [membership to Island View PTA! ](https://www.islandviewpta.org/membership)